 Instructors interested in teaching for the 1818 Advanced College Credit program are accepted on a rolling basis.

-University departmental liaisons, in consultation with appropriate department members and the 1818 Advanced College Credit program director, make the final determination regarding approval of adjunct instructors.
+University departmental liaisons, in consultation with appropriate department members and the 1818 Advanced College Credit program director, make the final determination regarding approval of adjunct instructors and new course approvals.

 After receiving all necessary application materials, the 1818 Advanced College Credit (ACC) Program will:

 - Review the online submission materials and, if no changes are needed, forward it to the respective University dean.
 Instructors who do not meet criteria will be provided a formal denial letter and information regarding steps to become approved in the future.

 - The dean of the affiliated college at SLU reviews the instructor's application.
 If found satisfactory, the instructors credentials are then forwarded to the designated faculty liaison in the instructor's academic discipline.
 Instructors who do not meet criteria will be provided a formal denial letter and information regarding steps to become approved in the future.